 You should keep some important things in mind when choosing a folding saw – such as length of the blade, weight, number of teeth per inch, availability of replacement blades, and so on.
 Below you’ll find the most important factors to consider when choosing a folding saw.

 Intended Use for the Folding Saw

 Think about what you want to use the folding saw for.
-It’s not worth getting a large saw if you’re only going to be cutting up small pieces of wood for the fire or for making simple structures.
+It’s not worth getting a large saw if you’re only cutting up small pieces of wood for the fire or making simple structures.
 Likewise, if you’re going on a long hike (say, a section of the Appalachian trail), you’ll want something light, not heavy.
 Also, if you’re going to be using it a lot, I recommend spending the extra $10 or $20 to get a quality folding saw that you can rely on, as well as making sure that replacement blades are readily available online or in a store near you.
 Cheaper saws are fine for occasional use and day trips, but you want to have something good and reliable if your folding saw is going to be responsible for processing the wood for a shelter on a multi-day backcountry trip, for example.

 Teeth Per Inch on the Saw Blade

 This is important to think about when buying a folding saw.
 Do you want a finer, but slower cut, or a faster, but rougher one?

 The general rule is that the more teeth per inch there are on a saw blade, the finer the end cut is, but the slower the blade will get through the wood.
 The less teether per inch there are, the rougher the end cut but you’ll finish it faster.

 Saw Blades and Teeth for Greenwood vs Dry Wood